Implementing an AEM Connector

 Package structure rules

-To support rolling deployments, AEM as a Cloud Service packages, of which connectors are examples, have a strict separation between “immutable” and “mutable” content.
-Packages should be cleanly separated between those that include:
+To facilitate rolling deployments, AEM as a Cloud Service packages—such as connectors—maintain a strict division between “immutable” and “mutable” content.
+Packages should be clearly organized to include:

 • /apps